NetworkAssessment: Network Compromise Assessment Tool

 Number of packets to scan (optional)

-• -f or --file: Path to the .pcap or .pcapng file you intend to analyze.
-This is a mandatory field, and the assessment will be based on the data within this file.
+• -f or --file: This parameter specifies the path to the .pcap or .pcapng file you wish to analyze (mandatory).
+This file contains the captured network traffic data that will be scrutinized by the tool.

 About the Original Author